-SESSION I Media Literacy & Digital Citizenship SESSION II Media and its role in Democracy SESSION III Media in Bhutan A C T I V I T I E S 1.
-Seminar 2.
-Discussions Seminar Discussions Group Presentations 1.Seminar 2.
-Panel Discussion O B J E C T I V E S Participants will: Examines the importance of media literacy in an era where an increasing number of citizens are connected digitally Introduces participants to the advanced concepts of media literacy Encourages participants to critically evaluate the role of the society in the evolving media landscape.
-Participants will: Examine the role of media in a democracy Critically evaluate media role in the ever- evolving media landscape.
-Understand media effects and theories Participants will: Explore media in Bhutan, its role, challenges and limitations Gain a deeper insight into the role of media in the Bhutanese democracy through a panel discussion with Bhutanese media professionals.
+SESSION I Media Literacy & Digital Citizenship SESSION II Media and its role in Democracy SESSION III Media in Bhutan A C T I V I T I E S Seminar Discussions Seminar Discussions Group Presentations Seminar Panel Discussion O B J E C T I V E S Participants will: • Examine the importance of media literacy in an era where an increasing number of citizens are connected digitally • Be introduced to the advanced concepts of media literacy • Be encouraged to critically evaluate the role of the society in the evolving media landscape.
+Participants will: • Examine the role of media in a democracy • Critically evaluate media role in the everevolving media landscape. • Understand media effects and theories Participants will: Explore media in Bhutan, its role, challenges and limitations Gain a deeper insight into the role of media in the Bhutanese democracy through a panel discussion with Bhutanese media professionals.

-T O P I C S Media literacy definition Digital citizenship Importance of media literacy & key roles Social Media Policy, rules and regulation in Bhutan Types of media Main functions and roles of media Media and its role in democracy Media effects and theories Bhutanese media landscape and its role in democratic Bhutan Bhutanese media and growing digital citizenship in Bhutan Bhutanese media and its economic woes Bhutanese media and building trust in news and reducing proliferation of fake news Bhutanese media and media accountability
+T O P I C S Media literacy definition Digital citizenship Importance of media literacy &amp; key roles Social Media Policy, rules and regulation in Bhutan Types of media Main functions and roles of media Media and its role in democracy Media effects and theories Bhutanese media landscape and its role in democratic Bhutan Bhutanese media and growing digital citizenship in Bhutan Bhutanese media and its economic woes Bhutanese media and building trust in news and reducing proliferation of fake news Bhutanese media and media and media accountability ---------------------------- --- -- ---